Kathleen Munroe

-Kathleen Munroe (born April 9, 1982) is a Canadian actress and wig maker.
+Kathleen Munroe (born April 9, 1982) is a Canadian actress.

 Munroe was born in Hamilton, Ontario, and currently resides in Los Angeles.
-She studied cinema at the University of Toronto.
+She attended high school at Westdale Secondary School in Hamilton, and studied cinema at the University of Toronto.
 She won the 2010 ACTRA Award for Outstanding Female Performance.
 Munroe writes and plays music.
 She speaks fluent English and French.